-Correspondence to: Andrea J. Pain (apain@umces.edu)
+Correspondence to: Andrea J. Pain (ajpain@ufl.edu)

-- 10 Abstract.
-Accelerated melting of the Greenland Ice Sheet has increased freshwater delivery to the Arctic Ocean and amplified the need to understand the impact of Greenland Ice Sheet meltwater on Arctic greenhouse gas budgets.
-We measured carbon dioxide (CO2) and methane (CH4) concentrations and $\delta^{13}$ C values and use geochemical models to evaluate subglacial CH4 and CO2 sources and sinks in water discharging from three subglacial outlets of the Greenland Ice Sheet in southwest (a subcatchment of the Isunnguata Glacier; sub-Isunnguata, and the Russell Glacier) and southern Greenland (Kiattut Sermiat). - 15 Meltwater CH4 concentrations vary by orders of magnitude between sites and are saturated with respect to atmospheric concentrations at Kiattut Sermiat.
-In contrast, meltwater in southwest sites is supersaturated, even though oxidation reduces CH4 concentrations by up to 50% during periods of low discharge.
-CO2 concentrations range from supersaturated at sub-Isunnguata to undersaturated at Kiattut Sermiat.
-CO2 is consumed by mineral weathering throughout the melt season at all sites, however differences in the magnitude of subglacial CO2 sources result in meltwaters that are either sources or sinks of - 20 atmospheric CO2.
-At the sub-Isunnguata site, the predominant source of CO2 is organic matter (OM) remineralization.
-At Russell and Kiattut Sermiat sites, multiple or heterogeneous subglacial CO2 sources that maintain atmospheric CO2 concentrations at Russell but not at Kiattut Sermiat where CO2 is undersaturated.
-These results highlight a previously unrecognized degree of heterogeneity in greenhouse gas dynamics under the Greenland Ice Sheet.
-Future work should constrain the extent and controls of heterogeneity to improve our understanding of the impact of Greenland Ice Sheet melt on - 25 Arctic greenhouse gas budgets, as well as the role of continental ice sheets in greenhouse gas variations over glacial-interglacial timescales.
+Abstract.
+Accelerated melting of the Greenland Ice Sheet (GrIS) has increased freshwater delivery to the Arctic Ocean and amplified the need to understand the impact of GrIS meltwater on Arctic greenhouse gas (GHG) budgets.
+We measured carbon dioxide (CO2) and methane (CH4) concentrations and $\delta^{13}$ C values and use geochemical models to evaluate subglacial CH4 and CO2 sources and sinks in water discharging from three subglacial outlets of the GrIS in southwest (Isunnguata and Russell Glaciers) and southern Greenland (Kiattut Sermiat).
+CH4 concentrations vary by orders of magnitude between sites and are saturated with respect to atmospheric concentrations at Kiattut Sermiat, but are supersaturated at southwest sites, even though

+- 15 oxidation reduces concentrations by up to 50% during periods of low discharge.
+CO2 concentrations range from supersaturated at Isunnguata to undersaturated at Kiattut Sermiat.
+CO2 is consumed by mineral weathering throughout the melt season at all sites, however differences in the magnitude of subglacial CO2 sources result in meltwaters that are either sources or sinks of atmospheric CO2.
+The predominant source of CO2 at Isunnguata is organic matter (OM) remineralization, but Russell and Kiattut Sermiat sites have multiple or heterogeneous subglacial CO2 sources that maintain atmospheric CO2 concentrations at - 20 Russell but not at Kiattut Sermiat where $CO_2$ is undersaturated.
+These results highlight the variability in GHG dynamics under the GrIS.
+Constraining this variability will improve our understanding of the impact of GrIS melt on Arctic GHG budgets, as well as the role of continental ice sheets in GHG variations over glacial-interglacial timescales.